SANDY1980SS/Oops/README.md

 # Oops
-It contains the code of Oops concept in java language.
+It contains the code of Oops concepts in java language.